 David Dufek, Esq.– Vice Chair, Board Member

 Jay Klopfenstein – Board Member

 Eve Simmons – Board Member

 Susi Torre-Bueno – Symposium Coordinator and Event Organizer

-Special thanks to California State University San Marcos (CSUSM) and the members of the Senior Experience Team who are contributing marketing, finance, and management training to help the launch of CCE and the preparation of our 2020 Symposium.
+Special thanks to California State University San Marcos (CSUSM) and the members of the Senior Experience Team who contributed marketing, finance, and management recommendations to help the launch of CCE and the preparation of our 2020 Symposium.